LogicsSoldier/Runelite-Stream-Commands/README.md

 -------

 > [!TIP]
-> It is recommended you use StreamElements as it can handle multiple requests at once and will ensure best results.
+> StreamElements is the preferred choice as it allows for multiple requests to be queued at once.

 <details>
   <summary>Nightbot</summary>